 I have been a runner since April 25.
 2009.
 I had never run before and was trying to lose some weight and find myself.
 I barely survived a two mile loop and came home completely humbled, and yet also inspired and excited.
 Since that very first run I have been hooked.
 I went back out the next day and the next day, and before long I could run that two mile loop.
 Then I ran further.
 Then I ran faster.
 Then I started racing and realized that not only did I like it, but I was kind of good at it!
 I lost over 75lbs and have become a healthier, happier and more confident person.

-I run 80-100 miles a week most weeks, and the marathon is my favorite distance to race.
-Love it!
+I frequently run 80-100 mile weeks, and the marathon is my favorite distance to race.
+I love it!
 I am sponsored by Brooks and love being a part of the Brooks ID Program.
 I am coached by Doug Storey of Bayou City Endurance Consulting.
 He's awesome.

-My current goal is to qualify for the 2016 Olympic Marathon Trials.
+My big picture goal is to qualify for the Olympic Marathon Trials.
 I know it is an ambitious goal and that it won't be an easy journey, but I am dedicated, excited, optimistic, and willing to put the work in and see what happens.

 I get asked all the TIME how I "do it"... how I have 12 kids, and train as much as I do.
 Click here for my answer.

 Check out the article that was I was featured in in Runner's World Magazine and this one in Women's Running Magazine!